St. Bonaventure University

 In some cases, 30 college credits in a content area may be sufficient to pursue the 7-12 teaching credential, even if your college major was in another field.

-The adolescence education program not only provides you with opportunities to build and refine your knowledge about teaching, it also engages you in extensive experiences interning and teaching in secondary classrooms.
+The Adolescence Education program not only provides you with opportunities to build and refine your knowledge about teaching, it also engages you in extensive experiences interning and teaching in secondary classrooms.

-Clinical experiences include a 30-hour tutoring program, an intensive clinical experience in the semester(s) prior to student teaching, and a semester-long full-time student teaching experience.
+Clinical experiences include a 30-hour tutoring program, an intensive clinical experience in the semester(s) prior to student teaching, and a semester-long, full-time student teaching experience.
 One of the hallmarks of our program is the partnerships with school districts, and that the SBU Office of Educator Preparation Placement and Certification arranges all placements for students.

 *Should you be interested in working outside of New York state, our certification office will advise you on obtaining certificates in other states.